search ]

 console.log(birthYear); // Output: 1995

-• Global Scope: Variables declared outside any function have global scope and can be accessed from anywhere in the code.
+• Global Scope: Variables declared outside any function can be used anywhere in your code.

-• Function Scope: Variables declared with var inside a function are local to that function.
+• Function Scope: Variables declared with var inside a function are only available within that function.

 function testVar() {